 – Take snow chains if you have them, or just stop before you get too far into the icy/snowy roads.

-– Take snacks, lunch and plenty of drinks as there is only one place to purchase any food and it’s always packed!
+– Take snacks, lunch and plenty of drinks as there are very few options within the park.

 – Bring a variety of winter gear as the weather can change quickly.